Car Accident Attorneys in Westfield, New Jersey

 Aside from feeling pain following a motor vehicle accident, many people are left with feelings of confusion, uncertainty and fear.
 The law governing automobile accidents in the State of New Jersey contains many protections for those who are injured as a result of the negligence of others.
 If you are involved in a car accident, it is extremely important that you contact an attorney who is very well seasoned in this specific area of the law.

-The attorneys at Harrell, Smith and Williams, LLC have dedicated their careers to the practice of motor vehicle negligence cases.
+The attorneys at Smith & Williams Law Firm, LLC have dedicated their careers to the practice of motor vehicle negligence cases.
 We have handled all types of motor vehicle accident cases that range from their earliest stages up to and including complex trials before a judge and jury.
 We also work hard to provide our clients with the most in-depth answers to the most difficult case questions and concerns.
-At Harrell, Smith and Williams, we work vigorously to not only defend our clients against accusatory insurance companies but also to assist our clients in receiving the full monetary compensation they deserve.
+At Smith & Williams Law Firm, LLC we work vigorously to not only defend our clients against accusatory insurance companies but also to assist our clients in receiving the full monetary compensation they deserve.

 What You Do (or Fail to Do) After an Accident Can Affect Your Case